The Siku Project: A look at a brand's design

 What the business does

-Developing a machine that remelts ice in the arctic
+Developing machines that re-freeze melted ice in the arctic.

 Desired appraisal: Trust Worthy, Benevolent, High Tech

 The company must appeal to socially interested British philanthropists, and be relatable to the Inuit populations who will be operating the machines.

 Developing a name